mahendrapaipuri/ceems/website/docs/configuration/config-reference.md

   # An object of environment variables that will be injected while executing the
   # CLI utilities to fetch compute unit data.
   #
-  # This is handy when executing CLI tools like `keystone` for openstack or `kubectl`
+  # This is handy when executing CLI tools like `keystone` for OpenStack or `kubectl`
   # for k8s needs to source admin credentials.
 Those credentials can be set manually
   # here in this section.
   #
   environment_variables:
     [ <string>: <string> ... ]

-# If the resource manager supports API server, configure the REST API
+# If the resource manager supports an API server, configure the REST API
 # server details here.
 #
-# When configured, REST API server is always preferred over CLI utilities for
+# When configured, the REST API server is always preferred over CLI utilities for
-# fetching compute units
+# fetching compute units.
 #
 # Most of the web configuration has been inspired from Prometheus `scrape_config`
-# and its utility functions are used to create HTTP client using the configuration
+# and its utility functions are used to create an HTTP client using the configuration
 # set below.
 #
 web:
-  # Web client config of resource manager's cluster
+  # Web client configuration of the resource manager's cluster
   #
   [ <web_client_config> ]

-# Any other configuration needed to reach API server of the resource manager
+# Any other configuration needed to reach the API server of the resource manager
 # can be configured in this section.
 #
-# Currently this section is used for Openstack resource manager
+# Currently, this section is used for the OpenStack resource manager
-# to configure API versions
+# to configure API versions.
 #
-# In the case of Openstack, this section must have two keys `api_service_endpoints`
+# In the case of OpenStack, this section must have two keys: `api_service_endpoints`
 # and `auth`.
 Both of these are compulsory.
 # `api_service_endpoints` must provide API endpoints for compute and identity
-# services as provided in service catalog of Openstack cluster. `auth` must be the
+# services as provided in the service catalog of the OpenStack cluster. `auth` must be the
-# same `auth` object that must be sent in POST request to keystone to get a API token.
+# same `auth` object that must be sent in the POST request to keystone to get an API token.
 #
 # Example:
 #